 Don’t request user permission to use Siri before offering Siri Shortcuts in your app.
 If your app supports only Siri Shortcuts, you don’t need to get permission to use Siri before letting users create and use shortcuts.
 Asking for permission creates user friction and could discourage people from using your app's shortcuts.

 Use system intents when available.
 If a built-in SiriKit intent represents your shortcut’s purpose, adopt that intent instead of defining your own custom intent.
 For example, if you’d like to offer a shortcut for sending a message, adopt INSendMessageIntent.
 If you’d like to offer a shortcut for playing media, adopt INPlayMediaIntent.

-Categorize custom intents.
+Pick a custom intent category that closely matches your shortcut's task.
 A category informs the system about the general function of a shortcut—like create, order, share, or search.
 This affects the text, icon, and spoken dialog presented to the user when a shortcut is offered by the system or used with Siri.